 Significant shifts in tenant demographics are occurring in the rental housing stock: newer residents of North Mount Pleasant tended to be Canadian-born singles or couples with no children, rather than the immigrant families that defined the longer-term residents.
 77 percent of residents who had lived in the neighbourhood for more than two years were first-generation immigrant headed households.
 In comparison, only 31 percent of residents who had lived in the neighbourhood for two years or fewer were first-generation immigrant-headed households.

-What stands out is the study’s remarks on the emerging Mount Pleasant neighborhood plan, a heated topic of debate in the recent public hearings for the Rize project at Kingsway and Broadway.
+What stands out is the study’s commentary on the emerging Mount Pleasant neighborhood plan, a heated topic of debate in the recent public hearings for the Rize project at Kingsway and Broadway.
 “Given that the City of Vancouver is in the process of drafting a new community plan for Mount Pleasant,” the report writes, “it is of utmost importance for any new plan to take into consideration the housing needs and rights of the existing low-income tenant population in the area, in particular first generation immigrant-headed family households.”
 The report concludes that in light of the direction of the new community plan, “low-income tenants in North Mount Pleasant are threatened by development that does not include adequate provision of lower-income rental housing, and places a disproportionate emphasis on strata developments.”

 Despite these threats – most recently confirmed by evictions at Richard Watson Court and an attempted 45% rent increase for seniors at Lions Manor – the Vision council recently voted in favor of a large-scale strata development at the corner of Kingsway and Broadway, in the heart of North Mount Pleasant.
 The Rize project is an all-market development with no rental housing and a negligible development tax that will allow the developer, a campaign contributor to Vision Vancouver, to walk away with at least $20m in profit.
-Instead of accounting for the needs of existing communities of residents and protecting the existing stock of affordable housing, or even conducting an often-promised (but never delivered) social impact study concerning displacement, council cynically hid behind its progressive and green rhetoric in order to give its support to Vancouver’s largest deregulated industry.
+Instead of accounting for the needs of existing communities of residents and protecting the existing stock of affordable housing, or even conducting an often-promised (but never delivered) social impact study concerning displacement, council cynically hid behind its progressive and green rhetoric in order to give its support to Vancouver’s capitalist interests.

 Four years ago the Mayor announced that if elected he would adopt a Portland Model for addressing homelessness and poverty in Vancouver.
 At the time it was difficult to imagine how our American neighbors could be upheld as a model to follow.
 Between 2006 and 2007, homelessness in Oregon had increased 16%.
 By 2008, after increasing again, Oregon was found to have a higher share of homelessness than any other state in America.
 The situation continued to worsen throughout 2008, with another 11% increase in homelessness in the city of Portland alone.
 For Portland, the year 2008 in particular marked an intensification of urban regeneration, with a heightened push on poor populations and homeless Portland residents.
 Between 2006 and 2010, policing and revitalization have together combined to displace thousands of people, with Census reports showing, as mentioned, an exodus of 10,000 people of color from the urban core.
 Simply, the ‘Portland model’ was and continues to be marked by the massive displacement of people of colour away from the urban core of Portland, either to suburbs or prisons.
 As Clark Williams-Derry of the Sightline Institute put it, Portland’s large and growing prison population casts a large shadow over the city’s “success” in combating homelessness.
 “As is completely typical in the United States,” he writes, “Portland locks a large portion of its homeless problem in jail.”
 Instead of meeting the needs of those it claims to help, the market and state-heavy Portland model produces poverty, exclusion and segregation.

 Despite Canadian impressions of liberal multicultural fairness, a strikingly similar city is taking shape in Vancouver, where more than half of all people living in poverty are racialized (58%).
 To quote community organizer and COPE activist Richard Marquez, who migrated to Vancouver from San Francisco: “Many say Vancouver is different; the greenest city of all.
 Bike lanes and liberal tolerance.
 But it’s one of the meanest cities to live in if you’re poor and of color.”
-As we witness declining class mobility and even higher levels of poverty, a regenerated capitalism – bounding back from the brief recession of 2008 – deepens its stranglehold over the city, consolidated by an aggressive neoliberal governance masked as green and progressive.
+As we witness declining class mobility and even higher levels of poverty, a regenerated capitalism – bounding back from the brief recession of 2008 – deepens its hold over the city, consolidated by an aggressive neoliberal governance masked as green and progressive.
 In the middle of an increasingly Americanized city-state, the only body saturated with added state funding is the police force, invested with more emergency powers and discretionary projects, including ticketing quotas and other make-work projects of the revanchist city.
-This year the Vision council has increased the police budget by millions, in time to enforce the Conservative government’s new law and order crime agenda (Editor’s Note: see “Policing the Crisis,” forthcoming Mainlander series on policing in Vancouver).
+This year the Vision council has increased the police budget by millions, in time to enforce the Conservative government’s new law and order crime agenda (Editor’s Note: see “Policing the Crisis,” a forthcoming Mainlander series on policing in Vancouver).

 Tale of Three Cities